| |

 where: |

-Returns the total number of invocations of the specified AGAS service since its creation. |
+where: | None | Returns the overall total number of invocations of all AGAS services provided by the given AGAS service category since its creation. |

 where: |